Posted on 12/21/2021

 Road travel can be expensive, especially during the holidays, so saving a couple of dollars on gas can make all the difference.
 If you and your family are planning to travel during this holiday season, we've got a couple of tips on our sleeve that can help you get to your destination in the safest and most cost-efficient way.
 First, check for gas prices.
 According to the U.S. Energy Information Administration, the national average gas price is predicted to be $3.39 this November 2021, whereas the average was only $2.11 last November and $2.16 last December.
 That's a whopping $1+ difference!
 To find the best and lowest gas prices within your proximity, we recommend using GasBuddy.com.
 You can manage your expectations and budget your gas expense for your holiday trip.
 Travel light.
 According to the U.S. Department of Energy, an extra 100lbs on your vehicle could reduce your mpg by 2%.
 If you want to save on gas, please make sure you pack light for your trip.
 It would be a ... read more

 Numerous factors can influence how smoothly your automobile drives.
 These include wheel alignment, tire treads, tire pressure, brakes, wheel bearings, and axles.
 However, your suspension system has the most significant impact of all.
 3 Main Parts of Every Suspension System Springs Shocks Struts Symptoms of Worn Suspension Parts Bumpy Ride If it seems like you can feel every single crack and bump on the road, then you may have a suspension issue on your hands.
 Vehicle Drifts or Pulls If your vehicle can't seem to go straight when you want it to, it usually means you have an alignment issue.
 However, misaligned wheels can ultimately affect your suspension parts as well.
 Uneven Tire Treads If your suspension parts are weak, you probably won't get proper traction on the road.
 Please seek out professional assistance whenever you notice uneven tread wear.
-Dipping During Stops Your vehicle may jump forward more whenever you come to a stop.
-This is not a ... read more
+Dipping During Stops Your vehicle may jump forward more whenever you come to a s ... read more

 Your car's belt and hoses play a crucial role when it comes to how smooth and seamless a car runs.
 Like most drivers, you probably don't pay much care to the belt system since it's tucked away under the hood.
 However, both hoses and belts have a major supporting role in powering various vehicle systems, especially heating and cooling.
 Proper care on your car's belts and hoses can save you from surprises and costly repairs.
 Here are a select few of the belts and hoses you should know about: TIMING BELT This ribbed rubber belt helps turn your vehicle's crankshaft and camshaft and keeps them in sync.
 Without the timing belt, your car would not run at all.
 If you hear it break mid-drive, you should pull over immediately and call for assistance.
 If an old timing belt is left unattended, it can translate to significant and expensive engine damage.
 Your timing belt should be swapped out for a new one every 60,000 to 100,000 miles, depending on wear and tea ... read more